SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 Before i proceed, i want to make some stuff clear.
 This "FAQ" answers some questions i'd like to know answers to before getting into self-hosted LLMs.

-**Do I need RTX 2070 Super/RX 7900 XT ot similar mid/high-end GPU to do what you did here?**
+### Do I need RTX 2070 Super/RX 7900 XT ot similar mid/high-end GPU to do what you did here?

 No, you don't.
 I'll elaborate later, but you can run LLMs with no GPU at all.
 As long as you have reasonably modern hardware (by that i mean *at least* a decent CPU with AVX support) - you're *compatible*.
-*Your performance may vary.*
+**But remember - your performance may vary.**

-**What performance can I expect?**
+### What performance can I expect?

-If you're using CPU acceleration only, or CPU+GPU, expect relatively slow generation speeds (non-real-time).
-If you're using GPU acceleration only, you may expect real-time generation if your GPU is good enough.
-**Generation speed will vary depending on model's size, quantization and amount of context, so keep that in mind when testing models!**
+This is a very hard question to answer directly.
+The speed of text generation depends from multiple factors, but primarily

+- tensor/matrix operation performance on your hardware
+- memory bandwidth
+- model size

+I'll explain this with more details later, but you can generally get reasonable performance from the LLM by picking model small enough for your hardware.
+If you intend to use GPU, and it has enough memory for a model with it's context - expect real-time text generation.
+In case you want to use both GPU and CPU, or only CPU - you may need to go into very small models to get real-time generation, but it's certainly possible.

-**What quality of responses can I expect?**
+### What quality of responses can I expect?

 That heavily depends on your usage and chosen model.
-I can't answer that question, you'll have to play around and find out yourself.
+I can't answer that question directly, you'll have to play around and find out yourself.
+A rule of thumb is "larger the model, better the response" - consider the fact that the size of SOTA (state-of-the-art) LLMs, like GPT-4 or Claude, are usually measured in hundreds of billions of parameters.
+Unless you have multiple GPUs or unreasonable amount of RAM and patience - you'll be most likely restricted to models with less than 20 billion parameters.
-From my experience, 7B models are pretty good for generic purposes and programming - and they are not *that* far from SOTA models like GPT-4o in terms of raw quality of generated responses.
+From my experience, 7B models are pretty good for generic purposes and programming - and they are not *very* far from SOTA models like GPT-4o or Claude in terms of raw quality of generated responses, but the difference can be noticeable at times.
-However, the choice of a model is only a part of the problem - providing proper context and system prompt, or fine-tuning LLMs can do wonders.
+Keep in mind that the choice of a model is only a part of the problem - providing proper context and system prompt, or fine-tuning LLMs can do wonders.

-**Can i replace ChatGPT/Claude/\[insert online LLM provider\] with that?**
+### Can i replace ChatGPT/Claude/\[insert online LLM provider\] with that?

 Probably yes.
 `llama.cpp` provides OpenAI-compatible server.
 As long as your tools communicate with LLMs via OpenAI API, and you are able to set custom endpoint, you will be able to use self-hosted LLM with them.